masurp/VU_CADC/tutorials/R_text_dictionary-approaches.md

 ## Creating a quanteda dictionary from a word list

-You can apply the dictionaries listed above using dfm\_lookup.
+You can apply the dictionaries listed above again using dfm\_lookup.
 The dictionaries from `SentimentAnalysis` can be directly turned into a quanteda dictionary: